 At the corner of my awareness, I see Six and Cecilia returning from the forest, in one piece it seems.
 Though I wish I get to breathe a sigh of relief, the situation occurring on this end is making that rather impossible.

 Having witnessed her speed and strength, I have no doubt in my mind that this Beastkin is no doubt a Champion, or at the very least, she possesses the strength rivaling to one.
-With Toto in her grasp, with myself unconscious, with Frederica out of commission, and with this Bestial Champion just a few steps away from my unconscious body, I am at a lost.
+With Toto in her grasp, with myself unconscious, with Frederica out of commission, and with this Bestial Champion just a few steps away from my unconscious body, I am at a loss.
 Do anything carelessly, and there goes Toto's head, the fact that the Bestial Champion has not yet crushed her head while being more than capable of doing so communicated that to me.
 In other words, this is a hostage situation, meaning that there's room for negotiation, that there's something she wants.
 At least, that's what I like to think.
 After all, she could have easily slaughtered us all in one fell swoop, I am more than sure of that.
 So now the question is: What does she wants?

 A voice resounds in my mind.
 With gut feeling alone, with no indication or proof whatsoever, I turn towards the Bestial Champion before me, somehow knowing that the voice came from her.
 Through the visors of her helmet, I can tell, that her golden, cat-like eyes are upon the space above my unconscious body, the place from where "I" am watching.
 Like Michaela, she knows where "I" currently am.